domainaware/parsedmarc/README.rst

       -E [ELASTICSEARCH_HOST [ELASTICSEARCH_HOST ...]], --elasticsearch-host [ELASTICSEARCH_HOST [ELASTICSEARCH_HOST ...]]
                             One or more Elasticsearch hostnames or URLs to use (e.g. localhost:9200)
-      --elasticsearch-index-prefix ELASTICSEARCH_INDEX_PREFIX
-                            Prefix to add in front of the dmarc_aggregate and dmarc_forensic Elasticsearch index names, joined by _ --elasticsearch-index-suffix ELASTICSEARCH_INDEX_SUFFIX
+      --elasticsearch-index-suffix ELASTICSEARCH_INDEX_SUFFIX
                             Append this suffix to the dmarc_aggregate and dmarc_forensic Elasticsearch index names, joined by _